-Trademarks and branding

-Have your cake and own it too

-Benjamin West Janke and Susan A Russell
+PUBLICATION

-draw out the trademark and branding best practices from a dispute between a king cake baker and its brand developer
+Have Your Cake and Own it, Too: Trademark and Branding Best Practices and Takeaways from a Dispute between a King Cake Baker and its Brand Developer

+Authors: Benjamin West Janke August 05, 2021
-King cakes are a staple of Carnival season and when the season kicks off on Twelfth Night in New Orleans, there is hardly a day that goes by without at least one king cake being found in the kitchen of every office, school and home until Mardi Gras Day.

-Traditional styles of king cakes have evolved over the years to borrow from a wide variety of local cultural influences, including most recently the soaring popularity of Vietnamese-style cakes in New Orleans, which have been buoyed by Dong Phuong Restaurant & Bakery (Dong Phuong).

-In addition to serving as a new sensation for Mardi Gras king cakes, Dong Phuong also now serves as a precautionary tale for intellectual property owners, following Dong Phuong Bakery, Inc v Gemini Society, LLC.
+King cakes are a staple of Carnival season, and when the season kicks off on Twelfth Night, in New Orleans, there is hardly a day that goes by without at least one king cake in the kitchen of every office, school, and home until Mardi Gras Day.
+Traditional styles of king cakes have evolved over the years to borrow from a wide variety of local cultural influences, including most recently the soaring popularity of Vietnamese-style cakes in New Orleans, which have been largely buoyed by Dong Phuong Restaurant & Bakery (Dong Phuong).
+In addition to serving as a new sensation for Mardi Gras king cakes, Dong Phuong also now serves as a precautionary tale for intellectual property owners.
+Dong Phuong recently filed a complaint seeking declaratory judgment in federal court against Gemini Society, LLC (Gemini Society) over issues concerning ownership and use of Dong Phuong's branding.
+Dong Phuong Bakery, Inc. v.
+Gemini Society, LLC, Docket No. 2:21-cv-01109 (E.D.
+La.
+Jun 08, 2021).